DANKnespl/TUL_NS-PRK/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CODE
 **\</delegate>**

 Defines a block of code that can be called to be executed at different parts of code.
 The **CODE** part may contain variable definition of [ret variable](#variables-in-this-economy).
-The [ret variable](#variables-in-this-economy) will be transferred outside of the delegate once finished.
+The [ret variable](#variables-in-this-economy) will be transferred outside of the delegate into [function_name variable](#variables-in-this-economy) once finished.

 **function_name**([VALUES](#expression))